 How do I know when my tomatoes are ready to harvest?

 The best way to tell if a tomato is ripe is to gently squeeze it.
 If it gives slightly to the pressure, it’s ready to be picked.
 They should be a vibrant color at this stage – whatever color your variety is supposed to have.

-How do you maximize tomato harvest?
+How do you maximise tomato harvest?

-There are a few things you can do to maximize your tomato harvest, including planting in raised beds, using mulch and compost, and providing adequate water and sunlight.
+There are a few things you can do to maximise your tomato harvest, including planting in raised beds, using mulch and compost, and providing adequate water and sunlight.
 You should also remove diseased or damaged plants as soon as possible to prevent the spread of disease.